sportsdataverse/sportsdataverse-py/Sphinx-docs/_build/markdown/sportsdataverse.cfb.md

     week (int): Week of the schedule.
     groups (int): Used to define different divisions.
-80 is FBS, 81 is FCS. season_type (int): 2 for regular season, 3 for post-season, 4 for off-season.
+80 is FBS, 81 is FCS. season_type (int): 2 for regular season, 3 for post-season, 4 for off-season. limit (int): number of records to return, default: 500.

 Returns: